stinct9/Ionic-MeteorCLI-WhatsApp/manuals/templates/step0.md

     $ meteor create whatsapp
     $ cd whatsapp

+If you are on meteor 1.4.2, you will need to also type the following command:

+    $ meteor npm install

 Your app now contains a live and ready example.
 To run our app simply type the following on the command line:

     $ meteor